Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 This type is implemented internally as a list of arrays of the same size.
 Its properties:
 * Direct (constant-time) access to members like in Array1 type; data are allocated in compact blocks, this provides faster iteration.
 * Can grow without limits, like List, Stack or Queue types.
-* Once having the size LEN, it cannot be reduced to any size less than LEN – there is no operation of removal of items.
+* Once having the size LEN, it cannot be reduced to any size less than LEN -- there is no operation of removal of items.

 Insertion in a Vector-type class is made by two methods:
-* _SetValue(ind, theValue)_ – array-type insertion, where ind is the index of the inserted item, can be any non-negative number.
+* _SetValue(ind, theValue)_ -- array-type insertion, where ind is the index of the inserted item, can be any non-negative number.
 If it is greater than or equal to Length(), then the vector is enlarged (its Length() grows).
-* _Append(theValue)_ – list-type insertion equivalent to _myVec.SetValue(myVec.Length(), theValue)_ – incrementing the size of the collection.
+* _Append(theValue)_ -- list-type insertion equivalent to _myVec.SetValue(myVec.Length(), theValue)_, incrementing the size of the collection.

 Other essential properties coming from List and Array1 type collections:
 * Like in *List*, the method *Clear()* destroys all contained objects and releases the allocated memory.